EffectOrientedProgramming/book/Chapters/06_Composability.md

 ## Option

 `Option` is the simplest of the alternate types you will encounter.
-It does not deal with asynchronicity, error types, or anything else.
+It does not deal with asynchronicity, failure types, or anything else.
 It merely indicates that a value might not be available.

 - Execution is not deferred